Springfield Wrongful Death Attorney

 Examples of wrongful acts that could lead to a wrongful death claim include:

-- Pedestrian accidents: Negligent drivers who strike pedestrians can be held liable for wrongful death.
+- Pedestrian accidents: Negligent drivers who may strike pedestrians can be held liable for wrongful death.
+This is particularly concerning in urban areas where pedestrian foot traffic and vehicle traffic intersect their paths.

-- Motorcycle accidents: Failure to yield, improper lane changes, or other negligent driving can lead to fatal motorcycle accidents.
+- Motorcycle accidents: Failure to yield, improper lane changes, or other negligent driving can lead to fatal motorcycle accidents, as motorcyclists are often less protected than those in cars.

-- Bicycle accidents: Drivers who fail to share the road or strike cyclists can be liable for wrongful death.
+- Bicycle accidents: Drivers who fail to share the road or strike cyclists can be liable for wrongful death, underscoring the importance of awareness and road-sharing.

-- Product liability: Defective products that cause injuries or death can lead to wrongful death claims against the manufacturer or seller.
+- Product liability: Defective products that cause injuries or death can lead to wrongful death claims against the manufacturer or seller, highlighting the critical need for consumer product safety and accountability.

 Proving Wrongful Death in Missouri

-To successfully prove a wrongful death claim in Missouri, you generally need to establish the following elements:
+To prove a wrongful death claim in Missouri, you generally need to establish the following elements:

 Who Can File a Wrongful Death Claim in Missouri?